imansmallapple/imansmallapple.github.io/application-development/basic-concepts/arkts-language-reference.md

 #### Assignment Operators

-Simple assignment operator '=' is used as in "x = y".
+The simple assignment operator '=' is used as in "x = y".

 Compound assignment operators combine an assignment with an operator, where `x op = y` equals `x = x op y`.